Megan Epler Wood

 Tanner C. Knorr

 Tanner Knorr manages EplerWood International’s new business, develops the newsletter, and continues to build a presence for the company via public relations, social media, and events.
-Tanner holds a Bachelor’s in Archaeology and a Master’s in Administrative Studies, concentrating in Economic Development and Tourism Management from Boston University.
-He has been a Teaching Assistant at Harvard Extension, and owns a business called Off Season Adventures that strives for sustainable tourism practices in Tanzania.
+Tanner holds a Bachelor’s in Archaeology and a Master’s in Administrative Studies, concentrating in Economic Development and Tourism Management from Boston University and was a Teaching Assistant at Harvard Extension.